Last Updated: November 23, 2020, 4:16 p.m.

 Confirmed Cases in Flower Mound

+Flower Mound received its first confirmed case of COVID-19 on March 22.
 On April 16, the first Flower Mound resident passed away from COVID-19.
 The patient was a Flower Mound male resident in his 60s who was previously reported hospitalized and contracted the virus through local transmission.
+On November 23, the second Flower Mound resident passed away from COVID-19.
+The patient was a Flower Mound female resident in her 80s.
 These confirmed case numbers are not merely statistics, but fellow community members who are fighting a tough battle.
-Our thoughts are with the family during this difficult time.
+Our thoughts are with their families during this difficult time.
 Please continue to follow CDC guidelines to help reduce the spread of COVID-19.

 Recovered Cases in Flower Mound

 Unfortunately, due to privacy laws around personal medical information, that is all the information surrounding this news the Town can share.
 For additional questions, please contact the Denton County Public Health Department, which has set-up a hotline at 940.349.2585 for community members seeking additional information.
 The call center is open weekdays, 8 a.m. to 5 p.m.

 The Town of Flower Mound follows the guidelines and recommendations set forth by the Denton County Public Health Department, Texas Department of State Health Services, and the CDC.
 In addition, the Town’s Emergency Management Office is in daily communication with the Denton County Public Health Department and other health partners to ensure the Town has the latest information and is proactively protecting residents and Town staff.

 On Monday, May 18, Town facilities began reopening to the public.
 Reopening dates are subject to change, depending upon State mandates.